ianh/owl/doc/grammar-reference.md

     ...
 ```

-An operator group begins with the `.operators` keyword, followed by the operator group's *fixity* (and *associativity*, for infix operators).
+An operator group begins with the `.operators` keyword and the operator group's *fixity* (and *associativity*, for infix operators).
 Groups are listed in decreasing order of precedence—groups closer to the top bind more tightly.

 Each operator in the group has the form `pattern : op-name`.